AndersDJohnson/babel-plugin-react-hooks-debug-value/README.md

 # babel-plugin-react-hooks-debug-value
-Babel plugin to give React Hooks a label via `useDebugValue`.
+Babel plugin to give React Hooks a label in DevTools.

 With this plugin, it's clear in React DevTools which hook values correspond to which variables.